rkitover/windows-dev-guide/README.md

 (foo) -join ','
 # val1,val: 42,50,90
 ```

-I highly recommend it adding it to the top of your scripts.

 The bash commands `pushd` and `popd` are also available for use in your scripts.